National digital identity systems: General characteristics

 However, a national digital identity system reduces anonymity and puts people at risk of data breaches.
 They may also be prone to human rights abuses.

 Asia

 Bhutan

-Bhutan has implemented two previous NDI systems based upon blockchain technollgoy with its first digital citizen being the Bhutan Crown Prince, Jigme Namgyel Wangchuck.
+Bhutan has implemented two previous NDI systems based upon blockchain technology with its first digital citizen being the Bhutan Crown Prince, Jigme Namgyel Wangchuck.

 In October 2025, the newest system based upon Ethereum was announced by the Bhutan Crown Prince Jigme Namgyel Wangchuck, Vitalik Buterin, and Aya Miyuguchi to be released in early 2026.